USS Callaghan (DDG-994): 1981–1998: U.S. service

 United Arab Emirates (U.A.E.).
 Jebel U.A.E..
 Dubai, U.A.E..
 Damman, Saudi Arabia.
 Kuwait City, Kuwait.
 In May 1992 the Callaghan began its independent cruise.
 Transiting the Suez Canal 12 May.
 The Callaghan steamed up the coast of Italy, made a port call at Monte Carlo and after that anchored at Toulon, France 16 May.
 Then made a port call in Barcelona, Spain 21 May.
 Callaghan began to sail across the Atlantic Ocean, stopping at the Azore Islands for fuel.
 Arriving at St. Thomas, US Virgin Islands 5 July.
 On 12 July the Callaghan transited the Panama Canal.
-Then made their last port call of Acapulco, Mexico 16 July.
+She then made their last port call of Acapulco, Mexico 16 July.
 Finally returning to San Diego late July.
 The ship's crew earned the Royal order of Magellan certificate for sailing around the world.
 Both ditch certificates (Panama and Suez) and the crossing the international date line certificate.

 Callaghan was decommissioned in April 1998.